 Towards the XVIII century there are several different chronicles that identify this weeping woman as La Llorona, turning the tale of Cihuacóatl/Tonantzin closer to the tale we know today.
 From there, various stories start emerging of a woman, dressed in black or white, lamenting over her children, usually around bodies of water and at night.

-Another meaning that this story takes is that this indigenous woman was, in fact, La Malinche, a Mayan woman who accompanied and translated for Hernán Cortés in her trips to Tenochtitlán.
+Another meaning that this story takes is that this indigenous woman was, in fact, La Malinche, a Mayan woman (gifted as a child by her parents) who served as translator for Hernán Cortés in her trips to Tenochtitlán.
 Although challenged by many, including your writer, La Malinche in history is written as a woman who betrays her people by helping Hernán Cortés conquer us.
-It is said that La Malinche and Cortés were romantically involved and had one child together.
+It is said that La Malinche and Cortés were romantically involved and had one child together (though, many challenge the "romantic" aspect of this version in history because of the age and power-relations between la Malinche and Cortés).
 The way this is tied to La Llorona is to narratives of this child who Hernán Cortés took away from La Malinche, which drove her crazy in laments.

 All of this put into context explains the origin and regional variations of the Legend of La Llorona which popularity is known across Guatemala, Nicaragua, Costa Rica, and many other Latin American countries, and nowadays testimonies place her in border towns in the United states.Its popularity is such that there are Hollywood productions that take this tale as inspiration.